techmahato-com/docker-project/004 Project Apache Web Server on Ubuntu Container/README.md

 docker pull ubuntu:20.04

 # Step 2: Create a Docker Container
-docker run -it --name apache-container ubuntu:20.04 /bin/bash
+docker run -it --name apache-container -p 80:80 ubuntu:20.04 /bin/bash
 ## This command will start a new container in interactive mode (-it), name it as apache-container, and execute the /bin/bash shell inside the container.

 # Step 3: Install Apache